nathsten/stacc-code-challange/README.md

 # Stacc code challenge 2021

 ## Description
-> I chose to make a full-stack aplication consisting of an API that's searching for sanctions etc in your request, and an interactive front-end design that lets you verify the people and organizations that you're searching for.
+> I chose to make a full-stack application consisting of an API that's searching for sanctions etc in your request, and an interactive front-end design that lets you verify the people and organizations that you're searching for.

+> My main focus was on the API, but I wanted to make a full stack application that lets you do the KYC screening of all the people the given API includes.

+> I did not put much effort into the design, but by using TailwindCSS and Vue.js it was easy to make something that works.

 ## How to run the project
 1. Clone the repo.